Forums etiquette: give support to receive support

 - replying to people who have taken the time to reply to you (even if it’s just to say thank you), and...

 - posting words of emotional support and encouragement when you see others who are hurting and reaching out.

 You don’t have to feel obliged to solve the problems of others: that’s not what we’re here for.
 But you can offer empathy and what you’ve learned from your own life experiences, even if it’s just a line or two, eg. “I don't know what to say, but I want to give you my support and tell you I care about what is happening to you and hope life will get better soon.”

 Try to develop an interest in the journeys of others here on the forums.
 You may be surprised at how good being an active, caring member here can make you feel.

-For those of you who have had good experiences giving support here on the forums, please post in this thread here and let us know how it has helped you on your journey.
+For those of you who have had good experiences giving support here on the forums, please post below and let us know how it has helped you on your journey.

 great advice!
 I've only been actively involved with the forum for the past few days.
 However, reading about the struggles and triumphs of others along their journeys has been comforting, encouraging and inspiring!